nicolassimoncini/TFEHelper/src/Backend/README.md

 ```
 >Note that `"type": 0` corresponds to `SearchSourcePLGType.Manual` enum value.
 There are several options to choose according the use case.

-2. Run TFEHelper.Backend.API `/api/Plugins/Collectors/{id}/Run` endpoint where {id} is the identity retrieved from previous step and populate the following strcture:<br>
+2. Run TFEHelper.Backend.API `/api/Plugins/Collectors/{id}/Run` endpoint where {id} is the identity retrieved from previous step and populate the following strcture which will be internally mapped to `PublicationsCollectorParametersPLG`:<br>

 ```json